AIResearchHub/transformergallery/README.md

 Machines speak numbers, so we need to take our words and put them into a vector form.
 Thankfully, there are plenty of pre-trained algorithms like GloVe or Word2Vec that can do this "embedding" for us.

-Generalizing a bit, let's say that we have n number of words in our input sentence, and our word-to-vector algorithm returns a vector of d dimensions for each word.
+Generalizing a bit, let's say that we have $n$ number of words in our input sentence, and our word-to-vector algorithm returns a vector of $d$ dimensions for each word.
 After vectorizing, then, we'd have a matrix $X \in \mathbb{R}^{n \times d}$ that represents the input in numerical form where each row of $X$ is a word of the input.

 Next, we need to get our keys, queries, and values matrices.
 First, we'll go over the math, then deconstruct why the math makes sense.